The Relational Bottleneck as an Inductive Bias for Efficient Abstraction: The relational bottleneck in neural architectures

 Relational cross-attention can be contrasted with the standard forms of attention employed in Transformers: self-attention and cross-attention.
 In self-attention, the same set of object embeddings are used to generate keys, queries, and values.
 In cross-attention, object embeddings are used to generate keys and values, and queries are generated by a separate decoder network.
 In both cases, the values over which attention is performed are based directly on the object embeddings, and the information contained in these embeddings is therefore passed on for downstream processing (thus contravening the relational bottleneck).
-By contrast, in \textit{relational} cross-attention, keys and queries are generated from object embeddings, but a separate set of learned vectors are used as values.
+By contrast, in \textit{relational} cross-attention, keys and queries are generated from object embeddings, but a separate set of learned vectors are used as values (note that more complex architectures can be created by combining multiple forms of attention, e.g., object embeddings can first be processed by standard self-attention before applying relational cross-attention).
 As in the ESBN, these values can be viewed as learned `symbols', in the sense that they are isolated from the perceptual content of the objects with which they are associated.